Sukriti1604/expense-tracker/README.md

 FEATURES:--

-1)Add new expenses with details like amount, category, and date.
+1)Add new expenses and income with details.

-2)Add new income with details like amount, source, and date.

-3)Delete existing expenses.

-4)Delete existing income.
+2)Delete existing expenses and icome.

-5)Download Income details or Expense details.
+3)Download Income details or Expense details.

-6)View a summary of expenses by category or date range.
+4)View a summary of expenses by category or date range.

-7)User-friendly interface.

-8)Update user profile
+5)Update user profile

+6)User-friendly interface.

 TECHNOLOGY USED:--

 1)Frontend: React.js, tailwindcss, react-icons, vite